Skip to main content

 At what temperature are Celsius and Fahrenheit equal?

-How do I convert 37.3°C to Fahrenheit for a child's temperature?
+How do I convert 37.3°C to Fahrenheit for medical use?

 How do I convert 180°C to Fahrenheit for baking?